mattmakai/fullstackpython.com/content/pages/02-development-environments/12-tmux.markdown

 ### tmux resources
 * [Tmux and Vim - even better together](https://blog.bugsnag.com/tmux-and-vim/)
+  explains how using tmux with the [Vim](/vim.html) editor provide better multi-window navigation using only keystrokes and other benefits.
+As an avid tmux+Vim user myself, I can attest to how great these two tools complement each other.

 * [Making tmux Pretty and Usable - A Guide to Customizing your tmux.conf](http://www.hamvocke.com/blog/a-guide-to-customizing-your-tmux-conf/)